AffekeNommu/ServiceNowBatchAPI/README.md

 ServiceNow Batch API -
-An example of using this API using PowerShell
+An example of using this API with PowerShell

 The official documentation only gave a CURL example https://developer.servicenow.com/dev.do#!/reference/api/tokyo/rest/batch-api